Implementing Javascript Stack Using an Array

 JavaScript Stack Push Operations

 Initially, the stack is empty.
-Each time, we call the push() method to add a number to the stack.
-After 5 calls, the stack has 5 elements.
+After 5 calls to the push() method, the stack has 5 elements.

 Note that the push() method also allows you to add multiple items to the end of the array at a time.